hansroh/skitai/README.rst

 *New in version 0.15.28*

-If you getwait with reraise argument, code can be simple.
+If you dispatch with reraise argument, code can be simple.

 .. code:: python

   s = was.rpc.lb ("@mysearch/rpc2").getinfo ()
-  content = s.getswait (2, reraise = True).data
+  content = s.dispatch (2, reraise = True).data
   s.cache (60)

 Please note cache () method is both available request and result objects.